 You may be a candidate for teeth whitening if you have teeth that are stained or discolored and you wish to remove these stains for a brighter smile.
 Additionally, you may be a candidate for teeth whitening if you are planning on having a permanent restoration placed and you want the restoration to match a whiter smile.

 To be sure that teeth whitening is the ideal choice for you, Dr. Heidarian will perform an examination of your teeth to identify possible dental problems that may affect your treatment and the results.
 During this examination, Dr. Heidarian will evaluate and discuss tooth sensitivity, tooth decay, infected gums, the replacement of old fillings, and the presences of possible bridges or crowns.
 To get started with your professional teeth whitening process, schedule a consultation with Dr. Heidarian of Heritage Park Dental today!

-What are my tooth whitening options?
+What are my teeth whitening options at Heritage Park Dental?